harness/developer-hub/docs/platform/secrets/secrets-management/add-an-aws-kms-secrets-manager.md

 ### Step 1: Add a Secret Manager

 This topic assumes you have a Harness Project set up.
-If not, go to [Create Organizations and Projects](../../organizations-and-projects/create-an-organization.md).
+If not, go to[Create Organizations and Projects](../../organizations-and-projects/create-an-organization.md).

 You can add a Connector from any module in your Project in Project setup, or in your Organization, or Account Resources.

 In **Connectors**, select **Connector**.

 In **Secret Managers**, select **AWS KMS**.
 The **AWS Key Management Service** settings appear.

 ![](../../secrets/static/add-an-aws-kms-secrets-manager-53.png)